In college, my friends and I had a saying:

 You cannot begin to change until you know the opposite of what you are.

 It was a reminder that the only path to real growth was to see the truth about yourself and then understand the way(s) in which God was different from that.
-Sometime in my mid-thirties I realized that most of what I knew about success, character – pretty much everything in the realm of good and evil – I learned by example of what not to do or who I did not want to be like.
+Sometime in my mid-thirties I realized that most of what I knew about success, character – pretty much everything – I learned by example of what not to do or who I did not want to be like.
 It was then that I began to understand experientially what our college saying meant in terms of the power of contrast to teach.

-Time, experience, and study have expanded my understanding of the Bible as well, showing me that the bulk of the stories it contains are pictures of who and what God is, painted most often by revealing what he is not.
-This particular learning tool can prove quite effective with human minds struggling to comprehend a silent and invisible God.
-But nuance is too often ignored under a strictly literal view of the text.
+Time, experience, and study have expanded my understanding of the Bible as well.
+I now realize that the stories within it most often reveal what God is not.
+This particular learning tool can prove quite effective with human minds struggling to comprehend a vast, silent, and invisible God.
+But nuance is sadly ignored under a strictly literal view of the text.